 Whether you want to get connected to a Community Group or just learn more about E-Free, the On-Ramp is a great place to get started.
 In this class, we will explore:

 • the Gospel

 • our mission

 Our goal is that you would connect with other people who attend E-Free and our mission, and that your group would continue to meet as a Community Group once the class is over.

 Each class lasts for 4 weeks (approximately 1.5 hours/week) and meets at the church.

 Offered in October, January, and after Easter.
 More classes may be added depending on interest.

-Next On-Ramp starts Thursday, October 5 at 7 pm at the church.
+Next On-Ramp starts in April.
 Sign up below or for more information, contact Don.